-Students receive a progress report within ten days after the start of the following term that is being reported.
-Students may also access their individual course grades and progress through the online student portal.
+Students receive a progress report within ten days after the start of the following phase that is being reported.
+Students may also access their individual course grades and progress through the online LMS.
 Students' records are maintained by the school for seven years and are available to the student upon request.

-Grade Appeals
+Appeals